 This option is for those looking for a straight-forward approach: connect with a Finnish classroom, plan the lesson, teach online, and get feedback and a certificate.
 Quick Boost includes:

-Below is the initial program for our one-month virtual teacher training course.
+Below is the general outline of our one-month virtual teacher training course.
 Please note that the final program can be customized for the participants’ needs and preferences.

-Your virtual teacher training will begin with an online meeting with your Finnish tutor, your peer, who will guide you to your learning experience.
-He or she will explain how self-reflection and self-evaluation are applied during your learning journey and how to use your online course library materials.
-You will also start filling your learning diary, which will become an invaluable tool for you to record and return to your learnings throughout this journey.
+Your virtual teacher training will begin with an online meeting with your VisitEDUfinn tutor, who will act as your guide throughout your learning experience.
+He or she will explain how to use your online course library materials, and how self-reflection and self-evaluation tools will be used during the course.
+You will also start filling in your learning diary, which will become an invaluable tool for you to record what you are learning throughout your journey.

 During this introductory course, you will learn the essential pedagogical, societal, and cultural factors behind the Finnish school system.
 On top of the materials, you will experience the Finnish way of learning by self-reflection and self-assessment while writing and recording your thoughts into your learning diary.